-Before my first delivery, I read many tips on what I needed for the best hospital bag and then compared them.
-It was overwhelming trying to decipher what I really needed.
+Before my first baby, I read many tips on what I needed for the best hospital bag and then compared them.
+It was overwhelming trying to decipher what I needed for my hospital room.
 My first hospital bag didn’t have what I REALLY needed.
 That is why I created the ultimate Hospital Bag Checklist Printable.

-I thought I figured out what I really needed to pack for labor.
+I thought I had figured out all the essentials I needed to pack for labor.
 But, after all that research, the first time around, I barely used half of what I brought in my bag.
 On top of that, there were so many things that I wished I did bring.

 What week should you pack your hospital bag?

-Typically around week 35 of pregnancy is a good week to be prepared by.
+Typically around week 35 of pregnancy is a good week to be prepared in case of early labour.
 Packing a bag early can help ease some of the labor and delivery anxiety.
 You will feel more prepared for what is to come.

 I had my bag packed and ready to go for my first pregnancy as soon as my 3rd trimester hit.
 I was so anxious about when to rush to the hospital, and I wanted to be prepared.
 I packed my hospital bag with everything I could need.
 Or so I thought.